A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Behavioural Evaluation

+We next examine whether the robustness observed in the previous behavioural evaluations extends to more complex goal structures.
+We focus on two cases: \textit{instrumental goals}, where an intermediate subtask is necessary for reaching the main task objective, and \textit{implicit goals}, where a goal-like object is present but carries no reward or utility for the task.
+We instantiate these cases using three grid world variants, shown in \Cref{fig:key_door_env_variants}: \textit{KeyDoorEnv}, \textit{KeyNoDoorEnv}, and \textit{2PathKeyEnv}.
+The prompt is provided in App.~\ref{sec:prompt_instr_impl}.

+\textbf{Instrumental goals.} In \textit{KeyDoorEnv}, the agent must collect a key to unlock a door that blocks the path to the goal.
+The agent interacts with the key and the door automatically upon reaching the associated cell, with the door acting as a wall if the agent does not have the key.
+This setting tests whether the agent can handle a goal structure in which an instrumental subgoal is required to reach the main goal.

+\textbf{Implicit goals.} In \textit{KeyNoDoorEnv}, the door is removed, making the key functionally useless.
+This allows us to test whether a goal-like object influences the agent's behaviour despite its irrelevance to task completion.
+In \textit{2PathKeyEnv}, the grid contains two optimal paths, one of which contains a vestigial key, allowing us to test whether the agent's path selection is biased towards the key even when collecting it is unnecessary.
+To isolate the effect of the key, we use a matched control grid with identical structure but no key.

 We generate $100$ trajectories for \textit{KeyDoorEnv} and \textit{KeyNoDoorEnv}, and $100$ trajectory pairs for \textit{2PathKeyEnv} to account for the key presence.
 We set $T=30$, which is sufficient for solving the maze.
-Results are summarised in ~\Cref{tab:key_door_results}.
+Results are summarised in \cref{tab:key_door_results}.
 In \textit{KeyDoorEnv}, the agent achieves a 100\% success rate, correctly collecting the key, unlocking the door, and reaching the goal.
 Accuracy relative to the optimal policy remains high throughout all subtasks.
 This indicates successful handling of instrumental goals.
 In contrast, performance slightly deteriorates in \textit{KeyNoDoorEnv}, despite the reduced task complexity.
-Although the key has no functional utility, the agent deviates from the optimal path and moves towards the key in 75\% of cases, indicating that the key acts as an effective distractor.
-In \textit{2PathKeyEnv}, the agent is biased toward the key-containing path (key pickup rate: 67.3\%).
-This bias leads to a slight improvement in per-action accuracy (76.0\% vs.\ 74.3\%), however, it ultimately lowers success compared to the counterfactual environment without the key (71.4\% vs.\ 75.5\%).
+Although the key has no functional utility, the agent still picks it up in 17\% of trajectories.
+Moreover, among non-optimal actions, 75\% move towards the key, indicating that the key acts as an effective distractor even when it is not ultimately collected.
+In \textit{2PathKeyEnv}, the agent is biased towards the key-containing path, with a key pickup rate of 67.3\%.
+This bias leads to a slight improvement in per-action accuracy (76.0\% vs.\ 74.3\%) but ultimately lowers success compared to the no-key control (71.4\% vs.\ 75.5\%).
 Trajectories with and without the key also show low Jaccard similarity, indicating substantial behavioural differences induced by the presence of the key.